-Overview: Safety training is a critically important component of workplace safety and health.
+Overview: Safety training is a critical component of workplace safety and health programs.
 There are several different types of required safety training, such as forklift operation, hazard communication and HAZWOPER.
 Under many of these requirements, an employee is not even allowed to perform the job functions without the appropriate training.
-However, there is a lot of non-required training that an employer should conduct as well.

-When safety training is conducted, it should be documented.
+Any safety training should be documented.
 This is especially true for required training.
-If OSHA inspects the workplace, it will want proof that all required training has been adequately performed, and it will not take the employer's word for it.
+If OSHA inspects the workplace, it will want proof that all required training has been adequately performed.

 Trends: Technology helps businesses in a lot of ways, but it also creates liabilities.
 Many job functions today can be performed through robotic machinery.
 If an employer uses this type of machine, however, it should make sure safety training incorporates what to do if the machine malfunctions.
 There have been deaths caused by runaway robotic forklifts that safety training might have been able to prevent.

 Updated to reflect safety protections for nighttime agricultural workers, effective July 1, 2020.